Here are some fun fall activities to share with your friends and family…

 Y-A-R-D W-O-R-K can really be more play than work.
 Leaf blowers are not considered eco-friendly, so often the old-fashioned method of using a rake is best.
 Take care to choose the right rake that is the correct size to help prevent back strain.
 Leaf raking is a great workout, but remember gloves are helpful and closed-toe shoes are a must.

 Older kids can compete to see who rakes the biggest piles fastest.
-And the younger ones can help pick out the perfect leaves to use later for craft projects, or have fun making leaf angels (since there is usually no Florida snow).
+And the younger ones can help pick out the perfect leaves to use later for craft projects.

 B-I-R-D-S will be thankful if you set up a few feeders or add a birdhouse to your yard, for them to enjoy throughout fall and winter.
 Ready-made feeders are inexpensive and bird house kits are readily available for kids of all ages.
 Looking for a family craft project on a chilly or rainy day instead?
 Consider crafting a kid-friendly bird feeder, a pro-DIY birdhouse, or anything in between.